spring-json5/spring-boot-starter-json5/readme.md

 ## 🧩 Supported JSON5 features

-Only embed Jackson features are used for implementing JSON5 format.
+Only embed Jackson features are used for implementing support of JSON5 format.
 Not all JSON5 features are supported.
-List of supported features below:
+List of the supported features below:

 ### For DeSerialization (JSON5 string to Java objects)